spitulax/memplus/README.md

 A library to help with memory allocation and other useful things in C.
 <hr>

+> [!CAUTION] This library is still in development!
+Use at your own risk.

 ## Features

 - [x] Allocator interface